-SECTION 2: CENTRAL BANK REFORM ACT, 2010 3.
-The necessary statutory regime was provided for in the Central Bank Reform Act, 2010 (the Act).
-The Act has given us the regulatory tools to: a) Designate as Pre-approval Controlled Functions (PCFs) those positions in regulated institutions which we consider it obligatory to obtain our prior approval before appointing an individual to that role or function; b) Properly scrutinise any proposed appointments of It would be helpful if the Central Bank committed to a specific individuals to a PCF in the firms which we response time in relation to a proposed appointment that has been regulate (with the exception of credit unions), so submitted. as to ensure that the individuals proposed are fit and proper to discharge their responsibilities and obligations to the proposing firm, its stakeholders and the Central Bank.
-In the event that we are not satisfied, we can refuse to approve the proposed appointment; c) Compel the production of specified information and documentation from individuals or regulated firms and compel attendance before us for interview prior to making such an appointment so that we can investigate fully any concerns which may arise;
+- 3. The necessary statutory regime was provided for in the Central Bank Reform Act, 2010 (the Act).
+The Act has given us the regulatory tools to: - (a) Designate as Pre-approval Controlled Functions (PCFs) those positions in regulated institutions which we consider it obligatory to obtain our prior approval before appointing an individual to that role or function; - (b) Properly scrutinise any proposed appointments of individuals to a PCF in the firms which we regulate (with the exception of credit unions), so as to ensure that the individuals proposed are fit and proper to discharge their responsibilities and obligations to the proposing firm, its stakeholders and the Central Bank.
+In the event that we are not satisfied, we can refuse to approve the proposed appointment; - (c) Compel the production of specified information and documentation from individuals or regulated firms and compel attendance before us for interview prior to making such an appointment so that we can investigate fully any concerns which may arise; - (d) Designate as Controlled Functions (CFs) those positions in regulated firms which we deem are sufficiently important on an ongoing basis such that, where a need arises, we may investigate, suspend, remove permanently and/or prohibit an individual from carrying out a controlled function in a regulated financial services provider in the future;

-d) Designate as Controlled Functions (CFs) those positions in regulated firms which we deem are sufficiently important on an ongoing basis such that, where a need arises, we may investigate, suspend, remove permanently and/or prohibit an individual from carrying out a controlled function in a regulated financial services provider in the future; Without questioning the CB's powers to intervene in the manner described, it should be clarified that CFs are senior management functions only. e) Ensure that proposing firms take all necessary steps to ensure that they: i. only propose suitable individuals to be appointed to a PCF; and ii. monitor individuals carrying out CFs and, where necessary, discipline and/or remove such individuals from CFs where they are no longer fit and proper to carry out those functions.
-The requirement is reasonable so long as it is clear that its scope is limited to those who can potentially have significant influence on the actions of the organisation or outcomes for customers. f) Impose statutory Standards of Fitness and Probity which all individuals holding positions as CF or proposed as PCF must meet and which, if breached, may result in regulatory action being taken including: i. refusal to appoint an individual to a PCF; or ii. suspension, removal or prohibition of an individual from carrying out a CF.
+- (e) Ensure that proposing firms take all necessary steps to ensure that they: - i. only propose suitable individuals to be appointed to a PCF; and - ii. monitor individuals carrying out CFs and, where necessary, discipline and/or remove such individuals from CFs where they are no longer fit and proper to carry out those functions. - (f) Impose statutory Standards of Fitness and Probity which all individuals holding positions as CF or proposed as PCF must meet and which, if breached, may result in regulatory action being taken including: - i. refusal to appoint an individual to a PCF; or - ii. suspension, removal or prohibition of an individual from carrying out a CF. - (g) Take enforcement action under the Administrative Sanction Procedure under Part IIIC of the Central Bank Act 1942 in the event of non-compliance with the Act or Standards of Fitness and Probity.

-g) Take enforcement action under the Administrative Sanction Procedure under Part IIIC of the Central Bank Act 1942 in the event of non-compliance with the Act or Standards of Fitness and Probity.
-4. In addition, the Act strengthens our ability to obtain accurate, relevant information from individuals and entities by creating certain criminal offences including: a) Failing to appear before the Head of Financial Regulation of the Central Bank where required; b) Failing to produce evidence where required; c) Refusing to answer questions in compliance with an evidentiary notice from the Head of Financial Regulation d) Providing false or misleading information to the Central Bank or the Head of Financial Regulation.
+- 4. In addition, the Act strengthens our ability to obtain accurate, relevant information from individuals and entities by creating certain criminal offences including: - (a) Failing to appear before the Head of Financial Regulation of the Central Bank where required; - (b) Failing to produce evidence where required; - (c) Refusing to answer questions in compliance with an evidentiary notice from the Head of Financial Regulation; - (d) Providing false or misleading information to the Central Bank or the Head of Financial Regulation.